AbdelrahmanRadwan19/License-Plate-Recognition/README.md

 # Workflow
 ### Capture Image from Webcam or Upload it Directly from a Dataset

-You can either capture a live image from your webcam or upload an image directly from a dataset.
+You can either capture a live image from your webcam or (for a better results) upload an image directly from a dataset.

 ### Read in image, Grayscale and Blur